bigbio/py-pgatk/README.md

   This tool enables to download from enseml ftp the FASTA and GTF files

 Options:
-  -c, --config-file TEXT          Configuration file for the ensembl data
+  -c, --config_file TEXT          Configuration file for the ensembl data
                                   downloader pipeline
-  -o, --output-directory TEXT     Output directory for the peptide databases -fp, --folder-prefix-release TEXT
+  -o, --output_directory TEXT     Output directory for the peptide databases -fp, --folder_prefix_release TEXT
-                                  Output folder prefix to download the data -t, --taxonomy TEXT             Taxonomy List (comma separated) that will be use to download the data from Ensembl -sg, --skip-gtf                 Skip the gtf file during the download -sp, --skip-protein             Skip the protein fasta file during download -sc, --skip-cds                 Skip the CDS file download -snr, --skip-ncrna              Skip the ncRNA file download -h, --help                      Show this message and exit.
+                                  Output folder prefix to download the data -t, --taxonomy TEXT             Taxonomy List (comma separated) that will be use to download the data from Ensembl -sg, --skip_gtf                 Skip the gtf file during the download -sp, --skip_protein             Skip the protein fasta file during download -sc, --skip_cds                 Skip the CDS file download -snr, --skip_ncrna              Skip the ncRNA file download -h, --help                      Show this message and exit.

 ```

 Each of the file types can be skip using the corresponding option.
-For example, if the user do not want to download the the protein sequence fasta file, it can be skip by using the argument `pypgatk.py ensembl-downloader --skip-protein`
+For example, if the user do not want to download the the protein sequence fasta file, it can be skip by using the argument `pypgatk.py ensembl-downloader --skip_protein`

 #### Downloading COSMIC data.